Our Power: +IMPACT tariff

 In February 2018, Our Power introduced its first UK-wide tariff called +IMPACT, which the company defined as "100% green".
 It aimed to be competitively priced, with the ultimate goal being to "secure thousands of ethically-minded energy customers" by the end of the year.
 Our Power developed the tariff to bring energy costs down for families living in or at risk of fuel poverty.

 Renewable energy investment

 In 2018, Our Power partnered with Mongoose Energy for the purpose of creating 'Our Community Energy', a renewable energy investment scheme, which directly linked renewable generation and not-for-profit ownership.
 The community organisation was launched in response to a survey which had found that more than a third of Scots (36%) admitted to living in fuel poverty, suggesting that this was particularly acute in the case of millennials, with over half of those aged 18–34 (56%) directly impacted.
-The scheme endeavours to utilize the power from two Scottish community-owned wind power projects, so that the companies can offer less expensive electricity to those most in need of cheaper energy.
-The wind farms in Pogbie, East Lothian and Brockholes, Berwickshire aspired to raise £2.9 million through bond and equity offers.
+The scheme intended to take supplies from two Scottish community-owned wind-power projects, so that the companies could offer less expensive electricity to those most in need of cheaper energy.
+The wind farms in Pogbie, East Lothian, and Brockholes, Berwickshire aspired to raise £2.9 million through bond and equity offers.